 The last week of March saw Parliament begin the novel process of indicative voting; the idea being that the House would signal its majority support for one from a choice of eight possible options that might see us break the current Brexit deadlock.

-In these circumstances of utter paralysis, I backed revoking Article 50 as a means of allowing us the time come to an agreed way forward that enjoys Parliamentary support and to retrigger it, before engaging once again with the European Commission.
+In these circumstances of utter paralysis, I backed revoking Article 50 as a means of allowing us the time come to an agreed way forward that enjoys Parliamentary support, before retirggering it and engaging once again with the European Commission.
 Naturally, I appreciate how this might seem to those wary of Brexit being delayed indefinitely, but I want to stress that this would only ever be a short-term revocation.
 Whilst not firmly committing to supporting this course of action, I believe it to be a more desirable outcome than a chaotic No Deal, a second referendum or a general election, which would achieve little given how internally divided the two main parties are on this issue.

 As regards a customs union, I acknowledge that I was elected on a manifesto which supported leaving this part of the EU network.
 However, the Party failed to win an overall majority in 2017 and has had to sign up to a supply and confidence arrangement with the DUP, whose overriding concern is to maintain the sanctity of the UK.
 It is now, as I understand it, the DUP’s position that the best way of mitigating the Irish backstop is, in principle, to sign up to a customs union.
 It was with this in mind that during the indicative vote process I expressed lukewarm support for exploring the possibility of a compromise around future customs union membership in order to get the Withdrawal Agreement over the line.

 Indicative voting continued on Monday with the options whittled down to four, and I, again, reaffirmed my position by voting for the revocation of Article 50 and the negotiation of a customs union alongside our exit deal.
 As yet, this process has produced no majority for any of the possible ways through the impasse.